Welcome to the VirtualLink™ Consortium

 VirtualLink is designed to enable a new level of immersion in VR, with power, display, and data bandwidth specified to meet the needs of future VR headsets.
 That includes support for four lanes of HBR3 DisplayPort for high-resolution displays, USB 3.1 Gen2 (SuperSpeed USB 10Gbps) for headset cameras and sensors, and up to 27 Watts of power delivery.

 The current setup process limits VR to PCs that can support multiple connectors.
 A single-connector solution brings immersive VR to small-form-factor devices that can accommodate a single USB Type-C connector.
 These include thin and light notebooks and various other small-form-factor devices.

-VirtualLink has been developed as an open standard by an industry consortium of leading silicon, software, and headset manufacturers led by NVIDIA, Oculus, Valve, Microsoft, and AMD.
+VirtualLink has been developed as an open standard by an industry consortium of leading silicon, software, and headset manufacturers led by NVIDIA, Oculus, Valve, Microsoft, AMD, and HTC.
 This open industry standard for VR connectivity advances VR interoperability and provides economic benefits to head-mounted display (HMD) makers, original equipment manufacturers (OEMs), developers, and consumers.
 It will accelerate the development and implementation of new VR technologies.

 Read the VirtualLink press release for more information.